MarkFialko/MarkFialko/README.md

 ## I'm a beginner Web Developer

-### About me  :eyes:
+### About me

-* I love programming  :computer:
+* I love programming
-* I'm a student of URFU  :books:
+* I'm a student of URFU
-* Always learning something new for myself  :pencil2:
+* Always learning something new for myself

 ### Languages & Tools: